Amtrak Borealis title card

 Amtrak’s Borealis: Train Schedule & Guide

 The Amtrak Borealis is a newly introduced regional train that runs daily between Chicago, IL, and St. Paul, MN.
-It makes all the Hiawatha and Empire Builder stops from Chicago and the Twin Cities.
+It makes all the stops along the Hiawatha and Empire Builder routes from Chicago and the Twin Cities.
 This train replaces the Hiawatha 333 and 340 trains.
 Depending on your destination, either of those trains could be substituted for this train if needed.

 Following the Empire Builder route to St. Paul, passengers can visit several cities, including Wisconsin Dells, Columbus (Madison), La Crosse, the Milwaukee Airport, and Sturtevant, WI.

-The train makes thirteen stops and travels 410 miles, taking 7 hours and 14 minutes from end to end.
+The train makes thirteen stops and travels 410 miles, taking 7 hours and 14 minutes to complete the journey.

 • The Amtrak Borealis offers two service classes.